Relocation Guide · Last updated 2 June 2026

 Gibraltar Tax Residency: What You Need to Know Before Moving

-## Gibraltar's Tax System: A General Overview
+Gibraltar's Tax System: A General Overview

-Gibraltar operates its own independent tax system, separate from the United Kingdom.
+Gibraltar operates its own independent tax system, entirely separate from the United Kingdom.
 The headline features that attract many relocators include:

 - No capital gains tax